-- Tier 2 capital, comprising qualifying subordinated term finance and stage 1 and stage 2 impairment provisions for loans and advances, after applicable haircuts and ceiling limitations.
+- Tier 2 capital, comprising stage 1 and stage 2 impairment provisions for loans and advances, after applicable haircuts and ceiling limitations.

 The CBB applies various limits to elements of the regulatory capital base including the contributions of innovative tier 1 securities and qualifying tier 2 capital towards the minimum total capital ratios.